 - Taking you home after your surgery and helping you with care

 - Going with you to the post-surgery appointments

-When you return home from the hospital, your coach will need to help you for about five to 10 days.
+When you return home from the hospital, your coach will need to help you for the first few days.
 You may need help fixing meals, getting dressed and moving around your home.

 Important Cedars-Sinai Phone Numbers

 We are here to help you in any way.
 Please call us with your questions or concerns about your care.

 Patient Financial Services/Billing

 Spiritual Care (Rabbi or Chaplain)

 Getting Ready for Your Surgery